miles-alexander/hate-crime-analysis/README.md

 To view the analysis and visualizations:

+    1. Download the raw HTML file:

+        - Visit the project repository on GitHub.

+        - Locate the HTML file.

+        - Click on the file and select Download or Save As to your computer.

-Open the HTML file in your web browser:
+    2. Open the HTML file in your web browser:

-Right-click the file and select "Open with" → "Your Browser" (e.g., Chrome, Firefox).
+        - Right-click the file and select Open with → Your Browser (e.g., Chrome, Firefox).

-Explore the interactive elements and visual representations within the report.

 Important Note:
 It appears that the FBI Crime Data API endpoints have changed, and some of the data originally used in this analysis may no longer be accessible through the same methods.
 As a result, this project may not be fully reproducible with the original code and data sources.
 The report, however, remains available for exploration and insight.